Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 Illume Fertility accepts most common payment methods and offers bundled testing and treatment packages for self-pay patients to help reduce costs.
 Your Financial Coordinator will be happy to review these packages with you.

-If you’re exploring third-party financing (such as Sunfish or Future Family) we’ll help you compare options so you can choose the best one for your situation.
+If you’re looking into third-party financing (such as Sunfish or Future Family) we’ll help you compare options so you can choose the best one for your situation.

 It's no secret that fertility treatment can be expensive.